const-sambird/const-sambird.github.io/README.md

 **Doctor of Philosophy in Computer Science**, 2025--present

 - University of Oklahoma, *Norman, Oklahoma, United States*
-- Dissertation topic: quantum computing for database index selection
+- Dissertation topic: quantum computing for distributed database query optimisation
 - Currently in progress

 **Master of Science in Computer Science**, 2024